 Ever heard of tiger nuts?
 They sound very like nuts but are actually the small dried edible tuber of a kind of sedge which is grown in the ground like potatoes.
 Also known as cyperus esculentus or chufa sedge, nut grass, yellow nutsedge, tigernut sedge, or earth almond it is found in sub tropical countries and parts of Europe.
 Today it’s popular in Spain and is used to make a non-alcoholic milky beverage called Horchata de chufa.

-To use the tiger nuts, which have a slightly sweet, nutty flavour and are quite hard, you need to soak then in water before you eat them.
+To use the tiger nuts, which have a slightly sweet, nutty flavour and are quite hard, you need to soak them in water before you eat them.

 They have been used for centuries across Africa and even in Egypt